 Taking the accessory box aside, we discover a cardboard box containing the primary cooler.

-When we look at the accessory box, it looks like any other accessory box seen in Noctua coolers.
+When we look at the accessory box, it looks just like every other accessory box seen in Noctua coolers.

 We can see a number of brackets, screws, and the installation documentation if we lift the top.
 The cooler comes with all of the essential equipment for installation, including: